-Additional Considerations for Priority Areas.
-The Strong Families funding opportunity requires that all applicants include collaboration with other organizations, agencies, and/or key stakeholders (e.g., parents).
-Specifically, proposed projects/programs should address Priority Areas #1 and #3 OR Priority Areas #2 and #3.
-Grantees should also describe how their work is research-informed and addresses protective and risk factors.
+Additional Considerations for Priority Areas: The Strong Families funding opportunity requires that all applicants include collaboration with other organizations, agencies, and/or key stakeholders (e.g., parents/families).
+Specifically, programs should address Priority Areas #1 and #3 OR Priority Areas #2 and #3.
+Grantees should also describe how their work is evidence-based/informed as described in child abuse prevention clearinghouses/registries, addresses protective and risk factors.